 Observational placements allow you to spend time with a GP so that you can learn about the role and work of an NHS GP in todays’ rapidly changing health service.
-They are offered to Induction and Refresher (I&R) applicants at the very start of the process to help inform their decisions about returning to practice.
-The below is designed to answers some of the questions you may have about this aspect of the Induction and Refresher Scheme.
+They are offered to doctors on the programmes following the career and educational interview at the very start of the process to help inform their decisions about participating in a programme placement.
+The information below is designed to answer some of the questions you may have about this aspect of the programme.

 What is a practice observational placement?